Wondering how to make money from hyper-casual games?

 If your game’s retention rates aren’t good enough, killing the project may be more beneficial.
 Big studios are doing this all the time.

-The average day 1 retention for the top 25% of hyper-casual games ranges from 30% to 33%.
+The average day 1 retention for the top 25% of hyper-casual games ranged from 28% to 30% in 2022 – the high retention was from January through March.
+As a comparison, leading hyper-casual games retained 30% to 33% of users in 2021.

 Day 7 retention is even more of a challenge.